HermanLin/Lourolin/README.md

 # Luorolin
+# Oregon Trail

 ## Launch Instructions
-1) Clone the repository
-2) Open your terminal
+1) Open your terminal
+2) Clone the repository
 3) Compile the game by typing "javac Woo.java"
 4) Run the game by typing "java Woo"